Matteus-G/301d94-reading-notes/README.md

 It is easier to replace existing versions of the architecture with no impact on other components, making deployment less of a hassle, as well as reduced cost via third-party components.
 It becomes reusable and easily can modify the complexity via use of component containers and its Services.
 It is independent and easier to maintain and evolve the system.

-What is Props and How to Use it in React

-What is “props” short for?
+What is Props and How to Use it in React props are arguments passed into react components, via HTML attributes What is “props” short for?

 "Props" is short for properties